Skip to main content

 This guide walks through how to run the repository locally and check in your first code.
 For a development container, see the .devcontainer folder.

-Dependency Management: Poetry and other env/dependency managers
+Dependency management: uv and other env/dependency managers

 Different packages